 Many paddlers go through a progression in their whitewater paddling career where they start with a cheaper bungee skirt, then they learn and progress to either a high-end bungee or a rand skirt as they start running more difficult whitewater.

-For intermediate paddlers, high end or “advanced” bungee skirts such as the Immersion Research Empire Klingon can provide a good compromise of high implosion resistance due to a stiffer bungee and more reinforcement material, without the difficulty of putting a rand skirt on your boat.
+- For intermediate paddlers, high end or “advanced” bungee skirts can provide a good compromise of high implosion resistance due to a stiffer bungee and more reinforcement material, without the difficulty of putting a rand skirt on your boat.